WindhoverLabs/phoebus/README.md

 - Commit the modified POMs

 Additionally:
-- Before commiting the changes, there is a script in the target platform `release_classpath.py` which will be executed.
+- Before committing the changes, there is a script in the target platform `release_classpath.py` which will be executed.
 This script can be modified to updated the .classpath and other files which need manual intervention during a release.

+## Coding Style

+In an effort to maintain a consistent coding style, this project follows the [Google Java Coding Style](https://google.github.io/styleguide/javaguide.html).
+This is also enforced in our CI pipeline.
+Any push that does not comply with this style, *will* fail.
+Developers can easily format their code by running ` mvn com.coveo:fmt-maven-plugin:format`.